pingcap/docs/dumpling-overview.md

 When Dumpling is exporting a large single table from TiDB, Out of Memory (OOM) might occur because the exported data size is too large, which causes connection abort and export failure.
 You can use the following parameters to reduce the memory usage of TiDB:

-+ Setting `--row` to split the data to be exported into chunks.
++ Setting `--rows` to split the data to be exported into chunks.
 This reduces the memory overhead of TiDB's data scan and enables concurrent table data dump to improve export efficiency.
 + Reduce the value of `--tidb-mem-quota-query` to `8589934592` (8 GB) or lower. `--tidb-mem-quota-query` controls the memory usage of a TiDB query and its default value is 32 GB.
 + Adjust the `--params "tidb_distsql_scan_concurrency=5"` parameter. [`tidb_distsql_scan_concurrency`](/system-variables.md#tidb_distsql_scan_concurrency) is a session variable which controls the concurrency of the scan operations in TiDB.